 Forming opinions means being distributed and being attractive for the readers, which ultimately

 means being interesting for advertisers that don’t invest where the numbers are low.
-Advertising spaces are sold before that consumers buy the product, they are based on perspectives, researches and the continuity of relationship that the paper establishes with its readers.
+Advertising spaces are sold before that consumers buy the product, they are based on perspectives, researches, and the continuity of relationships that the paper establishes with its readers.
 Briefly, advertisers buy the potential visibility of the product: advertising is interested in quality products.

 In order to manage/twist/better tell/inform, companies have established internal press departments that are in charge of the media relation.
-On the market there are news producers who submit to the various newspapers and magazines already made articles, captivating images, whole journalistic features tailor-made to emphasise one fact, or to give another a bad name.
+On the market there are news producers who submit to the various newspapers and magazines already made articles, captivating images, whole journalistic features tailor-made to emphasize one factor to give another a bad name.

 However, as far as I know, there are no quality papers that accept to print everything given by

-agencies, lobbies and press offices.
-If anything, and I’m addressing the person mentioned above, the big problem of print media is the low quality of their editorial teams, due to the incapability to invest in contents – which cost a fortune – by publishers.
-The problem is not the money deriving from advertisement…
+agencies, lobbies, and press offices.
+If anything and I’m addressing the person mentioned above, the big problem of print media is the low quality of their editorial teams, due to the incapability to invest in contents – which cost a fortune – by publishers.
+The problem is not the money deriving from the advertisement…

 You will tell me: quality doesn’t pay you back, people want simple and easily accessible news.
 But who said that?
-Which researches proof that people only want some small talk?
+Which researches prove that people only want some small talk?
 Have you ever

 thought that such small talk in the information market depends on the lack of high quality

 A paper is conditioned by its shareholders and the editor-in-chief.
-Editor-in-chiefs are chosen by shareholders and accepted by the editorial board.
-Between shareholders, editor-in-chief and editors there should be a common way of thinking and debating themes, otherwise how could they possibly work together?
+Editors-in-chief are chosen by shareholders and accepted by the editorial board.
+Between shareholders, editor-in-chief and editors there should be a common way of thinking and debating themes, otherwise, how could they possibly work together?